open-contracting/standard/docs/primer/how.md

 <br clear="all"/>

-The OCDS brings together the data published at each stage using a single open contracting process identifier: the **OCID.** An OCID is composed of a prefix [registered by the publisher with OCP](../guidance/build.md#register-an-ocid-prefix), and a unique process identifier chosen by the publisher.
+The OCDS brings together the data published at each stage using a single open contracting process identifier: the **OCID.** An OCID is composed of a prefix, [registered by the publisher with OCP](../guidance/build.md#register-an-ocid-prefix), and a unique process identifier chosen by the publisher.

 The OCID helps users to join up data across the whole contracting process – a key feature and benefit of publishing and using OCDS data.

-In designing the OCDS, we explored a range of different user needs and use cases for data about public contracting.
+In designing the OCDS, we [explored](https://www.open-contracting.org/resources/demand-side-assessment-report/) a range of different user needs and use cases for data about public contracting.
 Each use case has different data needs in terms of data fields, documents, publication frequency, and data quality.
 The OCDS provides a common framework to maximize the number of user needs that can be met through data and document disclosure.

-The OCDS provides a common framework, in addition to the OCID, through the OCDS **schema.** The schema sets out the fields, structure, data types and validation rules for OCDS data.
+In addition to the OCID, another component of OCDS' common framework is the OCDS **schema.** The schema sets out the fields, structure, data types and validation rules for OCDS data.
 The schema is described using JSON Schema, and the default format of the data is JSON (JavaScript Object Notation).
 The schema is documented in the [Reference](../schema/index) section of the OCDS.

-When mapping your data to the OCDS our sing OCDS data, you will encounter a number of common data fields and structures, which are described by the schema:
+When mapping your data to the OCDS or when using OCDS data, you will encounter a number of common data fields and structures, which are described by the schema:

 * **release metadata** - contextual information about each release of data;
 * **parties** - information about the organizations and participants in the contracting process;